billpg/HashBack/README.md

   - A GUID value identifying this exchange.
 The subsequest POST request will include this ID.
 - `HmacKey`
   - A HMAC key that the Issuer will later use to sign the Bearer token, confirming that it came from the expected source.
-  - The value must consist of exactly 64 hex digits which represent 256 bits of cryptographic quality randomness.
+  - The value must consist of exactly 256 bits of cryptographic quality randomness encoded in base64.

 The request must not use any `Authorization` or `Cookie` headers.